5odead/5odead.github.io/_posts/2026-06-24-thm-startup-walkthrough.md

 <img width="1403" height="575" alt="image" src="https://github.com/user-attachments/assets/f25f7207-4e23-4841-bcdd-354a781fae5b" />

 The ftp Directory is writeable.
-I logged in back to FTP uploaded Linpeas.sh and Pentest Monkey PHP_reverse shell
+I logged in back to FTP uploaded Linpeas.sh and Pentest Monkey PHP_reverse shell to get a reverse shell back to my system because i was confident that PHP is installed and